timwappenhans/timwappenhans.github.io/_pages/research.md

 ## Ongoing Work

+- Between Growth and Green: Climate Change, Electoral Competition and the Role of Economic Status
 - _Helping the Cause?
 The Effect of Female Top Candidate Nominations on Voters_, with [Heike Klüver](https://www.heike-kluever.com/) and [Jae-Jae Spoon](https://www.polisci.pitt.edu/people/jae-jae-spoon)